RetroReversing/retroReversing/categories/misc/Bookazines.md

 The Ultimate Guide to indie Games | Future Publishing | Contains articles from PC Gamer Magazine The ZX Spectrum Book | Future Publishing | Articles from Retro Gamer magazine Videogames Hardware Handbook | Future Publishing | Articles from Retro Gamer magazine

+## Retro Micro Games Action
+The UK Magazine **GamesTM** had a section dedicated to retro games every month, while it was only a small part of the magazine it had a wealth of interesting information, especially interesting for the topic of this site is the interviews with developers.
+While its sister magazine Retro Gamer focussed on much earlier retro gaming, the Retro section of GamesTM would go all the way up to PS2 and even PS3!

+There were 10 volumes published from 2011 until 2021.

 ---
 # Digital Art Bookazines